Seifemichael/deep-learning-coursera-master/README.md

 - Course 3: Structuring Machine Learning Projects

   - There is no PA for this course.
-But this course comes with very interesting case study quizzes.

 - Course 4: Convolutional Neural Networks